LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

       P,1,100

 #.
 The program will process the data from each student file and
-   calculate the average within each category and weighted overall average.
+   calculate the average within each category, and then the weighted overall average.
    Also display the letter grade for each student, using code derived from the previous assignment.